TherapyNottingham/TN2021/content/booking/index.md

     <input type="radio" id="tuesday14" name="appt" value="Tuesday at 2:00pm"><label for="tuesday11"> Tuesday at 2:00pm</label><br>
     <!-- <input type="radio" id="wednesday1730" name="appt" value="Wednesday at 5:30pm"><label for="wednesday1730">Wednesday at 5:30pm</label><br> -->
     </p>
-  <p>You will receive a seperate email confirming the date and time of your booking.
-You will usually receive a response within one working day.</p>
+  <p>We will contact you to confirm the date and time of your appointment.</p>
   <div data-netlify-recaptcha="true"></div>
   <p>
     <button type="submit">Send</button>